 In October of 1971, he applied for (and subsequently received) permission to convert one of the three retail stores into a restaurant with take-out service.

-The property subsequently changed hands and in June of 1979 was purchased by real estate dealer Charles C. Patsos, trustee of the 371 Commonwealth Trust.
+On June 29, 1979, 371 Commonwealth was purchased from Ronald Carlow by real estate dealer Charles C. Patsos, trustee of the 371 Commonwealth Trust.
 In October of 1982, Feliciano Petruzziello succeeded Charles Patsos as trustee of the 371 Commonwealth Trust, in February of 2001, Gloria Petruzziello succeeded Feliciano Petruzziello as trustee, and in April of 2006, Gina Petruzziello succeeded Gloria Petruzziello as trustee.

-Longer-term commercial tenants included Hoffman florists, located at 61 Massachusetts Avenue from about 1916 until the mid-1950s, and Fennell’s Liquors, located at 59 Massachusetts Avenue from 1938 until 1992.
+Another longterm commercial tenant was Fennell’s Liquors, located at 59 Massachusetts Avenue from 1938 until 1992.

-In the 1990s, the corner retail space at 61-65 Massachusetts Avenue was Baci’s restaurant.
-It closed in about 1998, and by 2000, the space had become The Seasonal Table, a retail food store that also sold beer and wine.
-It subsequently closed, and the space was once again used for a restaurant, with the space expanded into the former retail stores at 57-59 Massachusetts Avenue.
+In the 1990s, the corner retail space at 61-63 Massachusetts Avenue was Baci’s restaurant.
+It closed in about 1998, and by 2000, the space was leased by The Seasonal Table, a retail food store that also sold beer and wine.
+It subsequently closed, and the space was used for a restaurant, which expanded into the former retail stores at 57-59 Massachusetts Avenue.